Atharva96sys/DS/README.md

-# 📘 Data Science Learning Repository
+# Data Science Learning Repository
+Welcome to my Data Science Repository.
+This Repository Contains My Learning And Work In Field Of Data Science And ML.

-A structured and evolving repository capturing my journey through the core concepts and tools of Data Science — with focused notes, coding practice, and real-world application.
+A structured and evolving repository with my journey through the core concepts and tools of Data Science — with focused notes, coding practice, and real-world application.

 ---

 ## 📂 Repository Contents

 - `Python Basics` – Core Python syntax, functions, control flow, and OOP concepts
-- `Numpy Combined Notes /` – Array creation, reshaping, broadcasting, and vectorized operations
+- `Numpy Combined Notes /` – Array creation, reshaping, broadcasting, and vectorized operation Currently There Are Few Folder And File which are DS Basics but this will involve with time
 ---

 ## 🧠 Current Focus